DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Break Node.rst

 |

 4. The loop stops executing when the Break condition is reached.
+The execution will continue at the node after the loop node that is broken out of.

 .. image:: images/Break/break_procedure_4.png
    :scale: 80%